toddbranch/ECE382/notes/L4/L4_addressing_modes.md

 # L4 Assignment - Addressing Modes, Hand-assembly

-This assignment will be graded on the CheckPlus / Check / CheckMinus / 0 scale - see [Grading](/admin/grading.html) for more information.

 ## Addressing Modes

 **All answers should be in little-endian, hex format.**

-1. For each of the following instructions, identify the addressing modes being used and hand-assemble it.
+1. (50 pts) For each of the following instructions, identify the addressing modes being used and hand-assemble it.
 ```
 swpb    r7
 ```